doubleunion/doubleunion-dot-org/pages/about.md

     <div class='name'>May Kalinu <span class='pronouns'>(she / her)</span></div>
     <div class='title'>Board Member, at Large</div>
     <div class='bio'>
       May Kaliu is a content creator and matchmaker.
-She makes Tiktoks about important dating related videos specializing in more nuanced minority socioeconomic prespective.
-She is interested in learning how to screen print and 3d print.
+She makes Tiktoks about important dating related videos specializing in a more nuanced intersectional prespective.
+May joined Double Union in 2025 and helped manage the social media platform.
+In June of 2026, she joined the board.
+She is learning to 3D print and screen print at DU.
     </div>
   </div>
 </div>